 Changes in hormone levels

 Watch out for this one!
 There are several hormones that will impact your body during your pregnancy.
 A few of these hormones include HCG, Progesterone, Estrogen, and Relaxin, among others.
 The effects of these ever-changing hormones during pregnancy include inflammation, nausea, clumsiness, dizziness, and yes, even snoring.
-Pregnancy snoring can be partially caused my changes in your hormones (mainly attributed to increased mucus or water retention like stated earlier.)
+Pregnancy snoring can be partially caused by changes in your hormones (mainly attributed to increased mucus or water retention as stated earlier.)

 Gestational diabetes simply means becoming diabetic during pregnancy.
 The diabetes is usually reversed once the baby is born, but in some cases, the mother could remain diabetic even after pregnancy.
 It’s possible that pregnant snoring and gestational diabetes may go hand in hand.
-Inadequate air flow and oxygen from blocked airways (from weight gain or inflammation) could activate your sympathetic nervous system, causing blood pressure to rise at night which increases the risk of diabetes and snoring.
+Inadequate airflow and oxygen from blocked airways (from weight gain or inflammation) could activate your sympathetic nervous system, causing blood pressure to rise at night which increases the risk of diabetes and snoring.
 If you snore before pregnancy, you will be at a higher risk of developing gestational diabetes during pregnancy.
 If you do not snore before you are pregnant, you many coincidentally develop gestational diabetes, which could then result in snoring.
-Some say the two are linked and related, however it’s possible they are not linked to each other at all.
+Some say the two are linked and related, however, it’s possible they are not linked to each other at all.